Mastering sales sequences: A practical guide for 2026

 Without standardized sequences, all the subsequent measurement strategies will be close to impossible.

-The framework we use at Outreach (and the framework we recommend to all of our customers) is called a persona matrix.
+The framework we use at Outreach (and recommend to all of our customers) is called a persona matrix.
 We create a matrix (a 4 column by 2 row spreadsheet works great): On the horizontal axis are our buyer personas (Sales, Marketing, Operations, or Enablement), and on the vertical axis we have High Touch or Low Touch, which generally represents where they buyer sits on the totem pole and subsequently, how much effort we want to put forth to get a response.
-Each cell in the spreadsheet gets their own sequence.
+Each cell in the spreadsheet gets their its own sequence.

-For example, we would have a cell for a High Touch Sales Persona sequence which might be for an SVP of Sales or a CRO.
+For example, we would have a cell for a High Touch Sales Persona sequence, which might be for an SVP of Sales or a CRO.
 They would get more touches over more time, more personalization, and more manual steps - such as phone calls and reaching out on LinkedIn - than a Low Touch Sales Persona because the meeting would be more valuable.

 Now that you've got the high-level strategy, the best way to take your sequences to the next level is to create a content committee.